Four

 7. YouTube Videos

-We only display YouTube content if you have given us your consent for data processing by YouTube or Google.
-The legal basis for this data processing is Art.
-6 (1) (a) GDPR.
-You may withdraw your consent at any time with effect for the future in the cookie settings.
+We only make YouTube content available on our website if you have given your consent to the processing of your data by YouTube or Google.
+The legal basis for the use of cookies and access to information stored on your device is § 25(1) TDDDG.
+The legal basis for the related data processing is Article 6(1)(a) GDPR.
+You may withdraw your consent at any time with future effect via the cookie banner settings for the respective device.

 8. Google Maps